ecohealthalliance/HP3/README.md

 │   └── virus_data_processed.rds                      | Saved R object of virus data processed for creating Figure 4 (generated)
 └── R                                                 |
     ├── cross_validation.R                            | R functions for cross-validation
+    ├── cv_gam_by.R                                   | R functions for zoogeographical cross-validation
     ├── fit_gam.R                                     | R functions for fitting and selecting from a group of GAMS ├── model_reduction.R                             | R functions for reducing GAM models low-edf variables └── relative_contributions.R                      | R function for calculating relative contributions of variables in GAMs